apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 ##### 3.4.3 logs directory file description

-The log and error data during program execution will be written into hugegraph-loader.log file.
+The log and error data during program execution will be written into the hugegraph-loader.log file.

 ##### 3.4.4 Execute command